tripartiteOS/tripartiteOS/README.md

 | `common\` | Shared libraries, headers, and utilities			|
 | `build\`  | Compiled objects and final binaries				|
 ### Building Steps
 This section contains instructions on building tripartiteOS itself.
-You'll need a command-line environment like `Developer Command Prompt for VS` (Windows).
+You'll need a command-line environment.

 You can use a convenience script `buildAll.bat` in the project's root.